-Our objective is to analyze a dataset from a grocery store in order to create a recommendation system.
-This system will be capable of generating accurate recommendations about products that the user may have an interest in.
+Our objective is to analyze a dataset from a grocery store to create a recommendation system.
+This system will be capable of generating accurate recommendations about products that the user may be interested in.

-The type of learning that we are going to use for this example is called "unsupervised learning".
-It is a type of machine learning technique used to find patterns in data when there is not target values.
+The type of learning that we use for this example is called "unsupervised learning".
+It is a machine learning technique used to find patterns in data when there are no target values.

-The dataset selected for our example consist of 9835 transactions of a grocery store.
+The dataset selected for our example consists of 9835 transactions of a grocery store.
 Each transaction can be a single product or several products.
-The next image illustrates this data set.

 From a first look at the database, we cannot know the number of items in the store.
-Also, the format of the database is difficult to analyze, that is why we need to make a preliminary treatment of the information we have collected before analyzing it.
+Also, the format of the database is difficult to analyze.
+That is why we need to make a preliminary treatment of the collected information before analyzing it.

-Using R we convert the database into a binary matrix, which is the format we need to be able to perform the data advanced analysis with Neural Designer.
+Using R, we convert the database into a binary matrix, which we need to perform the modeling process with Neural Designer.
 The following script is the one we used to make this change.